-- There are three layouts.
+- There are three spreads.

 - The cards are to be interpreted in the context of the Enquirer's question.
 The cards will depict events that are to occur in the Enquirer's immediate future.

-- The GROUP interpretations, as printed on the card faces, will apply if there is more than one card of the same denomination, but of a different suit. e.g. If there are two sevens in the same layout, the GROUP interpretations for sevens, will apply.
+- The GROUP interpretations, as printed on the card faces, will apply if there is more than one card of the same denomination, but of a different suit. e.g. If there are two sevens in the same spread, the GROUP interpretations for sevens, will apply.

-- A card can have different meanings depending on the other cards that surround it and on where it is placed, in a layout.
+- A card can have different meanings depending on the other cards that surround it and on where it is placed, in a spread.
 These meanings are are also given in the GROUP interpretations, on the card faces.

 - Each pack of cards comes with a set of complete and simple instructions.

 - THE FIRST SPREAD : This will answer a specific questions as asked by the 'Enquirer' and has seven steps.

 The 'Enquirer' is to shuffle the Pack and think of his or her question.